 Shoes are one thing that take up a lot of unnecessary space in your backpack.
 It can be very hard to find travel shoes that fit the huge array of activities, temperatures and occasions covered in any one trip, let alone long-term travel.
 For me it is about doing away with shoes that only fit one purpose and investing in some versatile shoes for backpacking.

 Now, I don't consider myself to be a fashion guru but I do like to find a balance between comfort, practicality and not looking like an 80-year-old or a hiking enthusiast going for a walk in the city.
-A travel shoe must be able to walked in all day, light, durable, washable and at least a little bit cool.
+Good travel shoes must be able to be walked in all day, light, durable, washable and at least a little bit cool.

-For long-term travel we plan to only take 40L backpacks so shoe choice is pretty important.
-My plan is a pair of waterproof sandals, sports shoes and comfortable flats for day and night wear.
-I'll probably throw a pair of flip-flops in the van too.
+We currently travel full-time with carry-on backpacks so shoe choice is pretty important.
+I travel with a pair of waterproof sandals, sports shoes, comfortable flats for day and night and of course, a pair of flip flops.

 SKECHERS GO WALK